mhidalgo83/Sprint-Challenge--Java-Fundamentals-piggybank/Answer.md

 2. Explain the three steps needed to run a Java application (using the JDK) including what each step does and how those step correlate to running a JavaScript application.

     The first step is to compile the code using the `javac` command in the console.
 If there are no errors, you continue with the `jar cvfe` command, which creates a `jar` file using the code that was just compile.
 Finally, you use the `java -jar` command to run the program.
+The only thing I can think of in how it correlates to JavaScript is using Babel to transpile React into readable JS for browsers.
+The main difference it that
+    JS code will typically run with errors present in the application.

 3. Explain how Java being a strongly typed language affected you solution.